General Bernstein-like inequality for additive functionals of Markov chains: Notation and basic properties

-Our proofs will be based on regeneration technique which was invented independently by Nummelin and Athreya-Ney (see \cite{AN} and \cite{N}) and was popularized by Meyn and Tweedie \cite{MT}.
-We will introduce split chain and then regeneration times of the split chain.
-The construction of the split chain is well-known and as references we recommend (\cite{MT}, Chaps.
-5,17 and \cite{N}).
-We briefly recall this technique bellow.
-Let us stress that although this construction is based on one presented in \cite{MT} our notation is slightly different from that used in \cite{MT}.
-As we have already mentioned the assumptions imposed on $\Upsilon$ ensure that Minorization Condition \eqref{MC} is satisfied for some small set $C$, $m$, $\nu$ and $\delta>0$.
-Let us fix these objects.
-They allow us to redefine the chain $\Upsilon$ together with an auxiliary regeneration structure.
-More precisely we start with a splitting of the space $\ccX$ into two identical copies on level $0$ and $1$ namely we consider $\bar{\ccX}:=\ccX\times \{0,1\}$.
-Now we redefine $\Upsilon$ in following way.
-We consider process $\bar{\Upsilon}:=(\Upsilon,Y)=(\Upsilon_i,Y_i)_{i\geq 0}$ (which is usually called split chain) defined on $\bar{\ccX}$ (we slightly abuse the notation by denoting the first coordinate of the split chain with the same letter as for the initial Markov chain, but it will turn out that the first coordinate of the split chain has the same distribution as the starting Markov chain so this notation is justified).
-The random variables $Y_k$ take values in set $\{0,1\}$ (they indicate a level on which the process $\bar{\Upsilon}$ is).
-We define also sigma fields $\ccF_k^\Upsilon:=\sigma\left((\Upsilon_i)_{i\leq k}\right)$ and $\ccF_k^Y := \sigma ( \left(Y_i \right)_{i\leq k} )$.
+holds for all $x\in C$ and $B\in\bor$. \end{defi} \begin{rema}\em One can assume that $\nu(C)=1$ (possibly at the cost of increasing $m$). \end{rema} \begin{rema}\em One can check that under assumptions of our theorem the Minorization Condition \eqref{MC} holds for some $C$, $\nu$, $\delta$ and $m$.
+We refer to \cite{MT}, Section 5.2 for the proof of this fact. \end{rema} Fix $C$, $m$, $\nu$ and $\delta>0$ as in \eqref{MC}.
+The minorization condition allows us to redefine the chain $\boldsymbol{\Upsilon}$ together with an auxiliary regeneration structure.
+More precisely we start with a splitting of the space $\ccX$ into two identical copies on level $0$ and $1$ namely we consider $\overline{\ccX} =\ccX\times \{0,1\}$.
+Now we split $\boldsymbol{\Upsilon}$ in the following way.
+We consider a process $\boldsymbol{\Phi} =(\boldsymbol{\Upsilon}, \boldsymbol{\Lambda})=(\Upsilon_i,\Lambda_i)_{i\geq 0}$ (usually called the split chain) defined on $\overline{\ccX}$ (we slightly abuse the notation by denoting the first coordinate of the split chain with the same letter as for the initial Markov chain, but it will turn out that the first coordinate of the split chain has the same distribution as the starting Markov chain so this notation is justified).
+The random variables $\Lambda_k$ take values in $\{0,1\}$ (they indicate the level on which $\Phi_k$ is).
 For a fixed $x\in C$ let